Samsung/tizen-docs/docs/application/web/guides/multimedia/media-controller.md

 ## Sending and Receiving Custom Events

-Custom commands are a feature that enables the client application to talk to the server application.
+Custom command enables the client application to talk to the server application.
 The communication in the opposite direction is done with the help of custom events.

 <a name="receive_custom_events"></a>